pioneers/PieCentral/README.md

     +-------------------------+
     |    1    | Line Follower |
     +-------------------------+

-## Section 5: Sensor Update Requests
-SensorUpdateRequests essentially provide a method of requesting data from the Arduino as soon as possible as opposed to periodically.
-This message type has no payload.

-Upon receiving a SensorUpdateRequest, an Arduino should respond with a SensorUpdate as quickly as possible.
-The formatting of a SensorUpdate is identical to that of a SubscriptionSensorUpdate described in the section above.

 ## Section 6: Errors
 What this message type is for should be self explanatory.
 The payload of an error is a simple 8-bit